 - Add the brussels sprouts, face down, and let them caramelize around 4 minutes

-- Add the sweet potatoes and toss to coat with oil.
-Let cook until tender, another 3-4 minutes
+- Add the sweet potatoes, cinnamon, and salt.
+Toss to coat in the oil and cook until tender, another 3-4 minutes

 - Reduce heat to medium and add the diced apples.
 Let cook another 2-3 minutes